 This film’s success really centres on the power of its leading man, and in Timothée Chalamet, Guadagnino has found an absolute star in the making.
 Chalamet delivers one of the greatest performances you will see this year, and will find his name amongst the Oscar conversation for the Best Actor race.
 Elio is a complex mix of late adolescent emotions, and Chalamet perfectly captures this sense of bewildered confusion.
 Despite his confusion, there’s never a sense of fear to Elio, but one of intrigue and surprise, and he is utterly captivating to watch.

-For every bit as stellar as Chalamet’s performance is, Armie Hammer matches it, with his deliciously inviting turn as Oliver.
+For every bit as stellar as Chalamet’s performance is, Armie Hammer matches it with his deliciously inviting turn as Oliver.
 We’ve seen glimpses of Hammer’s greatest in the past (sadly, not recently), but he really shines here.
-Hammer plays Oliver as such an inviting enigma, and as he reveals his deeply layered performance, you fall completely under his spell.
+Hammer plays Oliver as such an intriguing enigma.
+As he reveals his deeply layered performance, you fall completely under his spell.
 His calm, cool confidence is as irritating as it is charming, and it’s a character journey that is completely mesmerising to enjoy.
 His chemistry with Chalamet is utterly electric, and the two could not be more perfectly cast opposite each other.
 It also doesn’t hurt Hammer is devastatingly handsome, to boot.
 Their love story feels completely pure and honest, and it’s a credit to both actors for crafting something so truly beautiful.

 But the real scene-stealer here is Michael Stuhlbarg as Elio’s father, who gets the film’s most touching (seriously, bring your tissues) moment.
 While Stuhlbarg is great throughout the film, there’s an obvious disconnect between father and son, which is understandable, given the private anguish Elio is living out.
 But in the film’s final scene, the professor delivers a knockout monologue that is as poignant as it is heartbreaking.
 It is exquisitely written, and perfectly performed by Stuhlbarg, and one of the best father-son moments ever captured on film.
 It’s the kind of scene you will need to secure the transcript of immediately, and will no doubt play before Stuhlbarg’s Oscar nomination next year.